HDSDR IF Panoramic Display with Conventional Receiver or Transceiver

 Note pressing "F7" then "R" on the keyboard will get you to the "RF front-end frequency options...".
 You may need this quite a number of times when trying to get it all absolutely precise.
 Do not use the "LO frequency calibration!"

-June 2013 There are now three tuning options for the IF panadaptor.
+There are four tuning options for the IF panadaptor.
 Start with "Full sync in both directions"